Frequently Asked Questions

 If you are thinking about gender affirming surgery, you may have questions.

 Insurance coverage is important for accessing care.
 For more information about your coverage, you may review your insurance plan booklet.
 You can also contact your insurance provider’s member services line directly to request your plan’s policy.
 Each plan may be different, so ask about your plan’s coverage for “Transgender Services” or “Gender Affirmation Surgeries.”

 For additional resources about your options and how to navigate health care coverage, please see these organizations:

-- Will CTMS accept my insurance?
+- Will the Center for Transgender Medicine and Surgery (CTMS) accept my insurance?

-We accept most major insurances.
+We accept most major insurance.
 To find out whether we are in your provider network, you may need to contact your insurance carrier.
 We can also review your insurance after you enroll to provide additional information.

 If we are out-of-network, ask your insurance carrier if they cover out-of-network services or if you need an out-of-network exception.
 We can work with your in-network referring provider to arrange an out-of-network exception.